 At the outset, it's worth saying that we're trying to do something a bit different.
 In the past, mountain medicine was all about recognising illnesses and injuries in healthy people and getting them off the hill as quickly as possible.
 However the population we're now treating is starting to change.
 Many with chronic medical problems are heading into the mountains.
 These conditions need to be optimised before departure and importantly, managed effectively when they deteriorate.
 To help us, we now have increasing access to a range of portable and highly sophisticated monitoring equipment that can be used alongside history taking and clinical examination to help us manage these problems.
 We want our mountain medicine CPD to reflect this!

 The resource takes the form of 25 MCQ's based around 4 cases.
 Answers and detailed explanations are provided.
-CPD approval from the Royal College of Surgeons (Edinburgh) is being sought and a certificate will be issued to all those who complete the feedback.
+CPD approval from the Royal College of Surgeons (Edinburgh) has been granted and a certificate will be issued to all those who complete the feedback.
+Please note that this may take a little to sort out.

 Our thanks go to Dr Neil Long and the team at Life In The Fast Lane for their help in preparing the questions.